Search within:

 Derivatives Management Group

-A COB Selective Program: The Derivatives Management Group manages $5,000 in equity and ETF options for the Ohio University Finance Department.
-The group has the unique ability to take a directional view on the market to hedge against systematic risk.
+A COB Selective Program: The Derivatives Management Group manages a tracked synthetic portfolio allowing them the unique ability to take a speculative view on the market or hedge various positions against systematic risk.
 Founded in 2013, DMG is the youngest of the three investment management groups on campus.
 The group frequently engages in conference calls with alumni, networking trips, and educational seminars to enrich the knowledge and experience of its members.

 Financial Management Association